enormandeau/python_exercises/README.md

 - Write a Python3 script that solves the problem
 - Check the solution(s) for more learning opportunities
 - Solutions should work with Python 3.6+
-- Solutions whould work under Windows, Mac, and Linux
+- Solutions should work under Windows, Mac, and Linux
 - You can re-use ideas from previous solutions
 - You are also encouraged to try new ideas